signum-network/CIPs/SIP/sip-48.md

 created: 2022-12-10
 ---
 ## Abstract
-This SIP will introduce a temporary onmweship of aliases which can be prolonged on a yearly basis.
+This SIP will introduce a temporary ownership of aliases which can be prolonged on a yearly basis.

 ## Motivation
 Signum offers a simple setup to create aliases for an account.
 Once set/created those aliases are owned by the creator account forever.
 With the introducing of [SIP-44](sip-44.md)  the alias will be more powerful to use for like domain, account  or application pointer which makes a reserved alias name more valuable.
 In addition with [SIP-47](sip-44.md)  a new service SNS ( Signum Naming Service) will be introduced which is a distributed, open, and extensible naming system based on the Signum blockchain.
 Given this cases those aliases should be actively maintained by the creator/owner to flag those aliases in use by them, otherwise the alias should be able to be claimed by another user.